mutualmobile/MMRecord/README.md

 Note that the primary key can be any property, which includes a relationship.
 If a relationship is used as the primary key, MMRecord will attempt to fetch the parent object and search for the associated object in the relationship.

 ![MMRecord Relationship Primary Key](https://www.github.com/mutualmobile/MMRecord/raw/gh-pages/Images/MMRecord-relationship-primary-key.png)

+You can also inject a primary key at population time if you know the key for a record which does not exist in the API response dictionary being used to populate the record.
+An example of this being used is [below](https://github.com/mutualmobile/MMRecord/#mmrecordoptions-and-primary-key-injection).
+This option is not intended to replace proper model configuration, but can be used for additional flexibility.
+One way you can consider using this option is by parsing the contents of the dictionary to create your own unique identifier for a given record.

 #### Alternate Property Names